You call forth spirits of the dead, which flit around you for the spell’s duration. The spirits are intangible and invulnerable.

 Still, for Paladins and for situations where preventing health regeneration is paramount, Spirit Shroud is an awesome spell with a ton of potential for flavor.
 Who are these spirits of the dead that fight alongside you?
 Are you like Aragorn leading an army of the damned, or are they the vengeful spirits of your enemies’ former victims?

-Simple Spirit Shroud 5e Spell Text
+Simple DnD Spirit Shroud 5e Text

 Spirit Shroud: (3rd-level necromancy, 1 bonus action, Self, Concentration, up to 1 minute, V/S) When you hit a creature within 10 feet with an attack, deal an extra 1d8 radiant, necrotic, or cold damage (your choice upon casting).
 A creature that takes this damage cannot regain hit points until the start of your next turn.